 Ragnar Ólafsson – La Boheme, Warsaw; October 24th, 2017

 The moment I saw “La Boheme, Warsaw” in the tour dates, I knew I wanted to be there.
-Back in June, the last show of Ragnar Ólafsson’s tour had happened at that venue and everyone who was there got a taste of the special magic that venue holds.
+Back in June, the last show of Ragnar Ólafsson’s tour had happened at that venue and everyone who was there got a taste of the special magic it holds.
 It is a beautiful place with wonderful owners and it draws good people in.
 I don’t think anyone who loves art and music would be able to resist this.
 I certainly could not and despite this being a mid week concert I immediately decided to go.
 It was absolutely worth it!
 Ragnar and Baldvin, his friend and colleague from Lightspeed Legend, entertained us for almost two hours.
 In addition to Ragnar’s solo songs, this included songs by Ask the Slave, Árstíðir and Lightspeed Legend, spontaneous duets, sing-alongs and cover versions as well as lots of banter, stories and laughter.
 Everyone in the room had fun and the excellent wine most of us drank sure did not hurt.
 It was a great night I would not have wanted to miss. 🙂

 As opposed to my usual trips this one did not start insanely early and I arrived in Warsaw well rested.
-After checking in to the same hostel as last time, I contemplated what to do in the grey and cold weather (sadly I had not managed to bring our late summer from Germany and encountered inter here).
+After checking in to the same hostel as last time, I contemplated what to do in the grey and cold weather (sadly I had not managed to bring our late summer from Germany and encountered winter here).
 There was a pool nearby, so I went for a nice swim, then opted for relaxing at my hotel instead of exploring the city.
 It was just one of those days…

 Arrived at the venue in time for soundcheck and was there to hear Raggi and Baddi rehearse “The Spirit of Man” from their Lightspeed Legend album.
 What a treat!
 I had wanted to hear Lightspeed Legend live ever since the album came out, but had not had the chance yet.
 Who cares if this was only part of the band?
 It was the important part. 😉 The rest of the soundcheck was fun to hear too, the hosts at the venue were wonderful as ever and once the doors opened I was surprised to see S. and her friend M. arrive from Vienna. 🙂